henkexbg/gallery-api/README.md

 # Optional Configuration
 A strong recommendation would be to use SSL, either via a fronting web server such as HTTPD or by other means, especially since HTTP basic auth is used, but the setup of that is outside the scope of this webapp.

+# Optional Serving of UI Files
+This application is pre-configured to allow the serving of unprotected UI files.
+These can be placed in a directory defined by `spring.web.resources.static-locations` in application.properties, which by default is `public` in the same directory that the jar file is placed.

 # Run

 The program can be run by calling